SS Avoceta: War service

 In the Second World War Avoceta continued Yeoward Brothers' service to neutral Portugal, Spain and the Canary Islands.
 She made nine trips to Las Palmas, six of which also included a call at Tenerife.
 Others were to one or another mainland port: one to Almeria, two to Valencia and 11 to Lisbon.
 Her final visit to the Canaries was in March 1941; thereafter she served only Lisbon and Gibraltar.

-Avoceta always joined an outbound convoy to leave British home waters, and then would continue either unescorted or with an OG-series convoy as far as Gibraltar.
-She made her return voyages either unescorted or via Gibraltar and an HG-series convoy to Liverpool.
-During German and Italian submarines' First Happy Time in the Battle of the Atlantic one homeward trip was diverted: Convoy HG 39 left Gibraltar on 21 July 1940 bound for Liverpool, but instead went to Swansea in South Wales.
+Avoceta always joined an outbound convoy to leave British home waters, and then would continue either unescorted or with an OG series convoy as far as Gibraltar.
+She made her return voyages either unescorted or via Gibraltar and joined an HG series convoy to Liverpool.
+During German and Italian submarines' First Happy Time in the Battle of the Atlantic, one homeward trip was diverted: Convoy HG 39 left Gibraltar on 21 July 1940 bound for Liverpool, but instead went to Swansea in South Wales.

 Final voyage

 On 13 August 1941 Avoceta's sister ship Aguila left Liverpool in OG 71.
 On 19 August 1941 Avoceta followed, leaving Liverpool with Convoy OG 72.
 On 18–23 August OG 71 became the first Allied convoy to be attacked by a U-boat wolfpack.
-OG 72 safely reached Gibraltar on 4 September, but there received news that OG 71 had been attacked, ten ships sunk, and they included Aguila which had been lost with 152 dead and only 16 survivors.
+OG 72 safely reached Gibraltar on 4 September, but there received news that OG 71 had been attacked, ten ships sunk, including Aguila, which had been lost with 152 dead and only 16 survivors.

 From Gibraltar Avoceta made her usual round trip to Lisbon and back (2–15 September).
 In Lisbon she embarked dozens of refugees from German-occupied Europe: UK subjects who had escaped the fall of France and had been denied leave to remain by the authorities in neutral Spain and Portugal.
 Most were women and children, some of them of French or Spanish origin, several following their husbands to the UK.
-Once back in Gibraltar Avoceta also embarked survivors rescued from the loss of Aguila.
+Once back in Gibraltar, Avoceta also embarked survivors rescued from the loss of Aguila.
 Her cargo included cork, 573 sacks of mail and some diplomatic bags.

 Avoceta was one of 25 merchant ships that formed Convoy HG 73, which left Gibraltar on 17 September bound for Liverpool.
 HG 73's Commodore, Rear Admiral Sir Kenelm Creighton, KBE, MVO, travelled on Avoceta.
 In response to the new wolfpack tactic, HG 73's initial escort included three destroyers, one sloop, eight corvettes and the fighter catapult ship HMS Springbank.
 At first this was successful: on 18 September a Luftwaffe Focke-Wulf Fw 200 Condor found HG 73 and signalled its position and course, but on the moonless night of 21–22 September the destroyer HMS Vimy damaged the Italian submarine Luigi Torelli with depth charges and drove her away.
 On 22 September another destroyer, HMS Highlander, rendezvoused with the convoy and reinforced its escort.
 On 24 September an Fw 200 patrol aircraft again sighted HG 73, but a Fairey Fulmar aircraft from Springbank drove it off.